 This course will develop an understanding of digital tools and strategies, which engage and expand the design process, with the primary goal of utilizing the computer as a fluid, critical investigative tool.
 We will examine the impact of digital strategies, methodologies and practices on the work of contemporary architects, with individual research into modes of representation and its impact on tectonic development.

 Students live and learn at BMES, a 22-acre off-the-grid homestead, while undertaking hands-on fieldwork focused on permaculture design principles.

 This course stresses the comprehension and assessment of research methods in sociology.
 Students critically consider the logic and variety of methods that sociologists use to observe the social world by examining the most common qualitative and quantitative techniques.
 The focus is on assessing how well research strategies address the underlying sociological question(s), how the evidence provides tenable knowledge of social phenomena, and how the evidence can be used in developing new theories or testing the adequacy of existing theories.
 Offered every semester.

-This sophomore-level course encourages students to synthesize theories, perspectives, issues and problems in the interdisciplinary field of environmental sustainability.
-Through reflection on their progress through the major thus far, students will articulate their emerging understanding and interests in environmental sustainability for the purpose of designing a 20-unit "Environmental Sustainability Pathway" that will be completed during the junior and senior years.
+This course encourages students to synthesize theories, perspectives, issues and problems in the interdisciplinary field of environmental studies.
+Through reflection on their progress through the major thus far, students will articulate their emerging understanding and interests in environmental studies for the purpose of designing a 16-unit “Environmental Studies Pathway” that will be completed during the junior and senior years.
 Students will also create an e-Portfolio that will serve pedagogical and professional development purposes as it evolves to represent all of the knowledge and skills acquired in the major.

 This course explores illness due to environmental pollution.
 An overview of sociological perspectives on health and illness is followed by examination of the role of scientific knowledge and other social factors in identifying, treating, and preventing environmental illness.
 Cross-listed with SOC 319.